 The Philadelphia Eagles and the Pittsburgh Steelers are not in the Super Bowl this year.
-And there will be no players from Lancaster participating in the big game when the Kansas City Chiefs and San Francisco 49ers play in SB LIV Sunday.
+And there will be no players from Lancaster participating in the big game when the defending champion Kansas City Chiefs and the Tampa Bay Buccaneers play in SB LV Sunday.

 But there have been two players who are who are products of Lancaster County high schools who have played in past Super Bowls.
 Dan Kreider, a Manheim Central grad, and Doug Dennison, a McCaskey grad, were both members of Super Bowl title teams.